Cerno-b/godot-docs-l10n/_meta_docs/style_guides/de.md

 > Version, die von der Godot-Bibliothek benötigt wird).

 Beispiel 2:
-> :us: In addition, one will need a primary GUI for their game that
+> :arrow_forward: In addition, one will need a primary GUI for their game that
 > manages the various menus and widgets the project needs.
 >
 > :x: Außerdem benötigt man für sein Spiel eine primäre GUI, die die